valuto/valuto-old/README.md

 You are welcome to mine VLU, even when the diff is low and reward is high.
 But remember, that VLU is what it is, until we launch V-Market(working name).

 V-Market(working name) is going to be, the biggest crypto powered marketplace on the vanilla web.
-Think Amazon, but with the added bonus of using a crypto currrency and having 100% safe escrow.
+Think Amazon(In functionality, not size), but with the added bonus of using a crypto currrency and having 100% safe escrow.

 Compiling binary for *nix
 -------